-The Barrett Reid Scholarship, worth up to $30,000, is awarded by the Library Board of Victoria to a Victorian public library staff member to support their leadership development.
+The Margery C Ramsay Scholarship and Barrett Reid Scholarship, each worth up to $30,000, are awarded by the Library Board of Victoria to a Victorian public library staff member to support their leadership development.

 - Is the selection panel looking for applications on a particular theme or topic this year?